pekkizen/rtp/README.md

 This is a fast, reliable and accurate, enough or more,  function selected from all rtp functions in the R/C++ source code.
 Parameter stepscale affects the integration step size.
 E.g. stepscale = 0.5 halves the default step size and increases accuracy (which mostly is unnecessary).

+**p.rtp.simulated(K, p, rounds = 100000, seed = 0)**
+Rank truncated product p-value by Monte Carlo simulation.
+This is a slow function and not good for actual use, but the program code in the rtp.cpp file demonstrates what rtp p-values are really measuring.

 ### Reference implementations of p.rtp

 **p.rtp.mutoss(K, p)**